Roasted Boneless Turkey Breast

 Instructions

-2. Remove the breast from its packaging and give it a quick rinse.
+• Remove the breast from its packaging and give it a quick rinse under the sink with cool running water, and let is drain for a few seconds.

-9. Roast for approximately 15 to 20 minutes per pound, or until the pop-up thermometer pops out, ( or the meat thermometer reads 165F.)
+• Roast the turkey breast, uncovered, for approximately 15 to 20 minutes per pound, or until the pop-up thermometer pops out, ( or the meat thermometer reads 165F.)
 The breast should be golden brown.
 If the skin begins to become too dark, you may tent it with foil during roasting.

-10. Remove from oven, and cover with foil.
-Allow the breast to rest for at least 10 minutes before slicing.
+• When done, remove from oven, and cover with foil to keep it warm and moist.
+Allow the breast to rest for at least 10 minutes, or more before slicing.

-11. Slice and serve warm with the pan juices.
+• Slice and serve warm with the pan juices poured over them.

 The time for roasting is an estimate and will depend on the weight of the breast and on the oven you use.
 All ovens will vary, so keep an eye on them while roasting.